microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-poweron.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Power on a Frontline Cloud PC.
-This action supports [Frontline](https://www.microsoft.com/en/windows-365/frontline) MEM admin scenarios.
+This action supports [Windows 365 Frontline](https://www.microsoft.com/en/windows-365/frontline) MEM admin scenarios.

-After powering on a Frontline CloudPC, it will be allocated to a user, and licenses will be assigned immediately.
+After a Frontline Cloud PC is powered on, it is allocated to a user, and licenses are assigned immediately.
 Only IT admin users can perform this action.

 ## Permissions